Jusanggur/Jusanggur/README.md

-- 👋 Hi, I’m @Jusanggur or any nickname, being cute I answer.
+- 👋 Hi, I’m João Pacheco and I've been a software developer for 2 years.
-- 👀 I’m interested in Mobile, Back, Front and Fullstack.
+- 👀 I’m interested in Mobile and Indie game developer.
 - 🌱 I’m currently learning Flutter, Dart and C#.
-- 💞️ I’m looking to collaborate on Java, Java with Spring and others languages.
+- 💞️ I’m looking to collaborate on Java, Java with Spring and others languages I've had contact with before.
-- 📫 How to reach me on twitter @Jaum_v_ or @jaum.eskelsen on Instagram
+- 📫 How to reach me on twitter @Jaum_v_ , @jaum.eskelsen on Instagram or by email jvep990@gmail.com

 <!---
 Jusanggur/Jusanggur is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.